According to Statistics Canada, 1 in 3 Canadians will experience mental illness in their lifetime.

 Moving your body on a daily basis is essential for helping to maintain health -- both mental and physical [*].
 Physical exertion helps to release endorphins, which are “natural cannabis-like brain chemicals (endogenous cannabinoids)” [*] as well as other feel-good chemicals like dopamine and serotonin [*].
 Exercise also helps to strengthen bones, increase musculature, and decrease body fat [*].
 Research shows that getting daily movement can help to increase self-esteem, reduce anxiety and depression, improve sleep, boost mood, increase energy and stamina, and reduce weight.
 Plus, it can also help to promote self-efficacy, motivation, and even social interaction.
 Join your local gym, grab a workout buddy, or better yet, get outside to reap not only the benefits of exercise, but also nature.

 It’s a great idea to combine these five tips with guidance from a physician, psychologist, mental health nurse, or social worker to help improve your mental well being.
 Plus, it may be worthwhile to consider medical cannabis to help ease some of your symptoms.
-At NamasteMD, we provide consultations for medical cannabis documents from the comfort of your own home.
+At NamasteMD, we provide medical cannabis consultations from the comfort of your own home.
 Sign up here to begin your application and get one step closer to legal, medical cannabis consumption.